 5. Update Your Skills

-Whether it means acquiring new certifications or going back to school to get your cosmetology licence, having the right training is the foundation for a successful career change.
+Whether it means acquiring new certifications or going back to school to get your cosmetology license, having the right training is the foundation for a successful career change.

 The great thing about changing careers now is that almost any training or certifications needed can be free or at very little cost online.
 Check with trade associations, industry websites and discussion groups for any requirements you may need.

 6. Start Re-Branding Yourself Now